ecdeo/Low-Poly-3D/README.md

 This is project is created for Fall 17 Carnegie Mellon 15112: Fundamentals of Programming and Computer Science term project.

-Wire Frame 3D is a 3D modelling tool that models basic 3D shapes 3D surface, and 3D curves in wire frame form. (see https://en.wikipedia.org/wiki/Wire-frame_model).
+Wire Frame 3D is a 3D modelling tool that models varies 3D shapes in wire frame form. (see https://en.wikipedia.org/wiki/Wire-frame_model).
 It is also able to handle custom input.

 ## Usage